-“I choose a career in education for the incredible opportunity to model to young students the amazing opportunities and experiences available within education, within our community, and within ourselves,” said Bakarr.
+“I chose a career in education for the incredible opportunity to model to young students the amazing opportunities and experiences available within education, within our community, and within ourselves,” said Bakarr.

 A faculty member at LEAD Public Schools since 2019, Bakarr serves as a lead paraprofessional and trainer for LEAD Cameron’s Alternate Instructional Model (AIM) program.
 Her role is focused on maintaining a meaningful and purposeful day for her students, while always keeping in mind their Individualized Education Plan (IEP) goals and growth.

 As a paraprofessional, Bakarr has set a personal intention of getting to know each student in a special and significant way.

 “I purposely speak to every student,” said Bakarr.
 “I try to make connections and opportunities for our diverse population to teach me.
 I keep my classroom and my personal time open as possible to support students before and after school in clubs.
 [I want to be] a welcoming and friendly face.”